-Dr. Jianwei Zhang is an associate professor in the Department of Educational Theory and Practice at the University at Albany, State University of New York.
-His research explores social and cognitive dynamics of collaborative learning and knowledge building supported by new technology-based environments.
+Dr. Jianwei Zhang is an Associate Professor in the Department of Educational Theory and Practice (ETAP) at the University at Albany, State University of New York.
+He served as ETAP Chair between 2015-2018.
+His research explores social and cognitive dynamics of collaborative learning and knowledge building supported by new technology.

 Dr. Zhang earned his doctorate (educational psychology) from Beijing Normal University.
 Prior to coming to Albany, he had been a postdoctoral fellow at OISE/University of Toronto and a faculty member at Tsinghua University in Beijing.